 Base metals — such as iron ore, copper, aluminum and nickel — are listed in stock markets.
 Beyond supply and demand, the quotation in the stock market is the third factor influencing the short-run fluctuations in commodity prices.

 Spoiler, they are!
-Despite the current circumstances, the increase in volume production of Bi metal divided it’s base price times 3 and stabilized there, making its usage feasible for the friction industry.
+Despite the current circumstances, the increase in the production volume of metallic Bi has divided its base price by 3 and has stabilized at that level, making its use viable for the friction industry.

 Prices of strategic metals for friction industry, such as tin and antimony present pronounced variability both at short and long term, even though its demand has been continuously increasing during the 21st century.
 Meanwhile, unlike other metals, the base level price of bismuth has been largely reduced during the last decade and it’s pretty stable.
 Bismuth is not listed in stock markets.